Todd Field's unrealized projects: Purity TV miniseries

 In 2016, Field worked on a planned television adaptation of the 2015 Jonathan Franzen novel Purity, which was to be a 20-hour limited series for Showtime.
 The series was to be co-written by Field, Franzen and playwright David Hare.
 It would have starred Daniel Craig as the lead and been executive produced by Field, Franzen, Craig, Hare and Scott Rudin.
 In 2016 Franzen said on The Diane Rehm Show that he was learning the art of adaptation from Field, whom he considered a "master" of the form.
 But in a February 2018 interview with The Times, Hare said that, given the budget for the adaptation ($170 million), he doubted it would ever be made.
 "It was one of the richest and most interesting six weeks of my life, sitting in a room with Todd Field, Jonathan Franzen and Daniel Craig bashing out the story.
 They're extremely interesting people", Hare added.
 "We wrote 2,000 pages for that series," Field told The New York Times in 2022.
 "What we were proposing to them was, 'Use this as a way to go through the door that is inevitable for you, into a streaming service.
 You need to do something that's big and has some sweep to it.'
 But yes, it was large and ambitious, and they didn't ultimately have the belly for it."

-Untitled Jon Miller series
+The Millers TV series

-In April 2019, 3311 Productions announced that Field was attach to direct a show created by Devin Conroy around Hall of Fame baseball broadcaster Jon Miller raising two young girls on his own.
+In April 2019, 3311 Productions announced that Field was attach to direct a series entitled The Millers, created by Devin Conroy, centering around Hall of Fame baseball broadcaster Jon Miller raising two young girls on his own.

 2020s

 Barbarian Days

 Field was listed as co-writer of an unfilmed screenplay adapting Barbarian Days, William Finnegan's Pulitzer Prize-winning memoir about his lifelong love affair with surfing; Stephen Gaghan was attached to direct and also write the feature at Amazon Studios as of late 2020.
 It was categorized as an adventure/drama.
+Journalist Jeff Sneider reported that, in 2024, Field was supposedly in discussions with Austin Butler about starring in what would be his next film.
+Coincidentally, the year prior to that, Butler revealed that he had been reading Barbarian Days, hinting at his preparation for being cast in the Finnegan role.